 6. Ko Player – Free

-Another Android emulator dedicated especially for high demanding users.
-The keyboard gives you total control and it is a smart choice to replace.
+Another Android emulator dedicated especially to high demanding users.
+The keyboard gives you total control, and it is a smart choice to replace.

 Keyboard controls give you total control and it is a smart choice to replace the on-screen emulator controls.

-Include smartphone data like IMEI, model, and phone’s make for complete personalization.
+Include smartphone data like IMEI, model, and phone make for complete personalization.

 It is an essential option for the emulator since most Android users are cautious about installing an APK directly on their devices.

-It is available Android KitKat for free and it offers game uploading, recording, and keymapping options.
+It is available on Android KitKat for free, and it offers game uploading, recording, and keymapping options.

 7. Genymotion – Free

-The best of all and distinctive about this platform is that runs on all Android versions.
+The best of all and distinctive about this platform is that it runs on all Android versions.

 So far, people have reported that it could affect battery performance.

-For a better evaluation, users can simply run a test in your app at any battery levels available in your phone to see how it withstands the run quality with decreasing battery.
+For a better evaluation, users can simply run a test in your app at any battery level available in your phone to see how it withstands the run quality with decreasing battery.